 How to Answer “How Do You Handle Stress?”

 To answer this question successfully, you'll want to provide specific examples of how you've handled stress well in the past.
-You might also provide examples of times when pressure actually made you a more productive employee.
+You might also provide examples of times when pressure actually made you work more productively.

 Be careful how you respond.
 If you say you get stressed when you're given multiple projects, and you know the job will require you to juggle many assignments at once, you’ll look like you're not a good fit for the position.

 Consider mentioning how a little stress can be a helpful motivator for you.
-You can provide an example of a time when the stress of a difficult project helped you be a more creative and productive worker.
+Try to provide an example of a time when the stress of a difficult project helped you be a more creative and productive worker.

 Examples of the Best Answers

 Pressure is very important to me.
 Good pressure—such as having many assignments or an upcoming deadline—helps me to stay motivated and productive.
 Of course, there are times when too much pressure can lead to stress.
-However, I'm very skilled at balancing multiple projects and meeting deadlines; this ability prevents me from feeling stressed too often.
+However, I'm very skilled at balancing multiple projects and meeting deadlines; this ability prevents me from feeling overly stressed.
 For example, I once had three large projects due in the same week, and that was a lot of pressure.
-Because I created a schedule that detailed how I would break down each project into small assignments, I completed all three projects ahead of time and avoided unnecessary stress.
+However, because I created a schedule that detailed how I would break down each project into small assignments, I managed to complete all three projects ahead of time and avoided unnecessary stress.

 Why It Works: This answer shows that the candidate enjoys working under pressure and thrives in stressful situations.

 I try to react to situations rather than to stress.
 That way, I can handle the situation without becoming overly stressed.
 For example, when I deal with an unsatisfied customer, rather than focusing on feeling stressed, I focus on the task at hand.
 I believe my ability to communicate effectively with customers during these moments helps reduce my own stress.
 I think it also reduces any stress the customer may feel.

 Why It Works: With this response, the candidate shows how she turns stress into action—and into a positive instead of a negative—in order to accomplish her tasks.